danielneil/Shark/README.md

 # Shark - An Algorithmic Trading Platform

-Shark is an open source algorithmic trading and back/forward testing platform that is under active development.
+Shark is an open source algorithmic trading and back/forward testing platform under active development.

 It enables the use of (simultaneous) programmable algorithms to identify and execute upon trading opportunities, that can be coupled with a multitude of plugins.